Advice

 What is the Association of Superannuation Funds?

 The Association of Superannuation Funds of Australia (ASFA) is a prominent industry organisation that provides valuable insights and guidance on super savings.
-It plays a vital role in shaping superannuation policies and promoting the interests of supersavers by offering information on retirement planning, investment strategies, and government regulations.
+It plays a vital role in shaping superannuation policies and promoting the interests of supersavers by offering information on retirement planning, investment strategies, pre-tax contributions, and government regulations.

 Frequently Asked Questions (FAQs)